-- All "J" codes. - Drug-related "Q" codes. - Procedure code S4993 (Contraceptive pills for birth control). - A limited number of related administration codes.
+- All "J" codes.

+- Drug-related "Q" codes.

+- A limited number of related administration codes.

 This policy is known as the provider-administered drugs carve out policy.
-For members enrolled in BadgerCare Plus HMOs, Medicaid SSI HMOs, and most special managed care programs, claims for "J" codes, drug-related "Q" codes, procedure code S4993, and administration code services should be submitted to BadgerCare Plus and Medicaid fee-for-service.
+For members enrolled in BadgerCare Plus HMOs, Medicaid SSI HMOs, and most special managed care programs, claims for "J" codes, drug-related "Q" codes, and administration code services should be submitted to BadgerCare Plus and Medicaid fee-for-service.